Share this article

 In other instances, the ‘victim’ may provide some information as they want the red team to test them against a specific type of attack.
 A professional red team will agree on the scope of the attack before commencing, in order to ensure the exercise delivers the right value to the client, and to ensure that industry-specific compliance and rules are not broken.

 Setting the scope

 It is important to establish the terms of engagement for a red teaming exercise.
 Just as military organisations set rules for war games, the same applies to a red teaming exercise.

 A red teaming exercise against a bank might be designed to mimic a specific type of attack.
 But the exercise might stop short of actually accessing or exfiltrating data as that could put the bank in breach of regulations and require a report to a regulator.
 While red teams may employ physical tactics such as surveillance or tailgating staff through doors, they stop short of breaking laws.

-The goal of red teaming is to find potential weaknesses before an adversary does and to improve the controls that are in place to keep the business, its customers and wider community safe.
+The goal of red teaming is to find potential weaknesses before an adversary in cyber security does and to improve the controls that are in place to keep the business, its customers and wider community safe.
 It shouldn’t be used to shame security and technology teams.
 The goal is to evaluate the effectiveness of the security controls that are in place so that they can be refined and adjusted, and provide essential insights for senior leaders, the board and CEO about their organisation’s cyber defences.

 In some cases, once appropriate security controls are in place, red teams can engage directly with blue teams.
 Dubbed purple teaming, the red team executes their attack and explains what they are doing with the blue team to help them hone and improve their defensive technologies, processes and methods.